jeanimal/LogGenie/replit.md

   - Removed Sensitivity dropdown and always use medium/balanced sensitivity
   - Streamlined detection UI from 5 columns to 3 columns for cleaner interface
   - Removed unused summarizeLogs function and /api/logs/summarize endpoint to clean up codebase
+  - Removed "Generate AI Summary" button and AI summary display section from Summarize page
+  - Simplified Summarize page to focus on statistical analytics and top IPs table

 ## Changelog